 (3) $\sum_{u=1}^{U_n} \omega_u \cdot \delta_{t,n,u}$ denotes the sum of additional time vehicle $n$ is incurring at time $t$ to serve additional passengers or packages.
-(4) $\mathbb{P}_{t,n}$ rewards the agent by earnings (5) $\max (e_{t,n} - e_{t-1,n}, 0)$ addresses the objective of minimizing the the number of vehicles at $t$ to improve vehicle utilization.
+(4) $\mathbb{P}_{t,n}$ denotes the profit, {which is calculated by subtracting cost of fuel consumption from revenue}.
+(5) $\max (e_{t,n} - e_{t-1,n}, 0)$ addresses the objective of minimizing the the number of vehicles at $t$ to improve vehicle utilization.

 While the primary role of the DQN is to act as a means of dispatching idle vehicles, it contains useful signals on future anticipated demand that is utilized by other components of our method including the Demand Aware Route Planning (DARM), and Pricing Policy for Passengers.
 The profits component $P_t$ of the reward function encodes the expected discounted rewards (Q-values) corresponding to each position on the map with the expected earnings at these locations.
 As a result, vehicles now have a readily available representation of the supply-demand distribution of the city.
 This representation is essential in informing decisions for route planning and pricing proposals which are described in Section \ref{Routing} and Section \ref{Pricing} respectively.